umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/spelke-explains-how-to-turn-mit-students-into-rats-fedorenko-explains-we-dont-need-language-to-think.md

 Core of the assignment:

-"[Sources of flexibility in human cognition: dual-task studies of space and language](https://www.ncbi.nlm.nih.gov/pubmed/10433786)" by Linda Hermer-Vazquez, Elizabeth S. Spelke, and Alla S. Katsnelson.
+"{{% resource_link "ab88fdb4-0047-4fa9-9b3d-05a849d2b846" "Sources of flexibility in human cognition: dual-task studies of space and language" %}}" by Linda Hermer-Vazquez, Elizabeth S. Spelke, and Alla S. Katsnelson.

 Estimated reading time: 1.5 hours

-"[Language and thought are not the same thing: evidence from neuroimaging and neurological patients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4874898/)" by Evelina Fedorenko and Rosemary Varley
+"{{% resource_link "58e912d8-44f2-403c-8a8e-11b3cd379851" "Language and thought are not the same thing: evidence from neuroimaging and neurological patients" %}}" by Evelina Fedorenko and Rosemary Varley

 Estimated reading time: 1.0 hours